 Learning Space newsletter

 Subscribe to follow the latest online communication insights.
+Free welcome guide on business communication included!

 In previous lessons, I mentioned email as a frequently chosen form of communication.
 Many organizations use email to communicate with customers, and sometimes, there are so many messages at once, that the situation gets out of control.
 If that sounds familiar to you, you can tackle inbox overload with a ticketing system.